State / Territory Benefits - Indiana

 If the licensee is temporarily residing outside Indiana and the license has been lost or stolen while out-of-state, he/she may attempt to renew or replace the license online or request a 30-day interim credential that will allow the licensee to return to Indiana and obtain a replacement license.
 The credential may be received by submitting a completed Request for Interim/Extension License-State Form 54580 to the Indiana BMV.

-Military CDL Skills Waiver Program: The BMV may waive the required drive skills test for select Veterans of the U.S. Armed Forces with specific drive training and were truck drivers during their military service when they apply for an Indiana Commercial Driver's License (CDL).
+Military CDL Skills Waiver Program: The BMV may waive the required skills test for select Veterans or active duty personnel of the U.S. Armed Forces who were/are truck drivers during their military service, so long as the applicant applies within one year of discharge and meets all requirements.

 Application Process: Please follow these steps to apply:

-Complete, save and print the Certification for Military CDL Skills Test Waiver form; Secure the signature of the applicant's Commanding Officer, or responsible person in his/her military chain of command, attesting to the applicant's military driving experience; and provide copy of DD214;
+- Complete, save and print the Certification for Military CDL Skills Test Waiverform; Secure the signature of the applicant's Commanding Officer, or responsible person in his/her military chain of command, attesting to the applicant's military driving experience; and

-Provide copy of DD1059 or letter from commander stating applicant has operated a CMV for at least ninety (90) days immediately preceding discharge from the military; and a copy of military CDL.
+- Provide letter from commander stating applicant has operated a CMV for at least two years immediately preceding discharge from the military; and

 Indiana Bureau of Motor Vehicles

 100 North Senate Avenue